ilkkamtk/hybridisovellukset/Week7/getting_started.md

 4. Test the application in the browser.

 Why do we need separate `MediaForm` client component instead if putting the form to the server component `upload/page.tsx`?
-Because the form is interactive; in this case that means the handleSumbit function.
+Because the form is interactive; in this case that means the handleSumbit function, some other time it could mean form validation.
 If a component is interactive and can be updated on the client, it has to be a client component.
 Server components can include client components, but not the other way around.

 ---